DCASE-REPO/psds_eval/README.md

 ### Why are multiple operating points required?
 We want to evaluate a system across a range of operating points in contrast with more classic metrics (such as F-Score or Accuracy).
-Such approach provides an evaluation which is more generic and independent from the system's tuning.
+This approach provides an evaluation which is more generic and independent from the system's tuning.

 ### What is the minimum number of operating points required?
 It depends on how the system behaves.
-We encourage the user to start with at least 20 operating points and, based on how the PSD-ROC looks, more operating points can be added to represent the system behavior as accurately as possible.
+We encourage the user to start with at least 20 operating points and, based on how the PSD-ROC looks, more operating points can be added to represent the system behaviour as accurately as possible.

 ### Is it possible to remove the operating points for a new system evaluation?
 Yes, it is possible to remove all the previously added operating points by using the function `PSDSEval.clear_all_operating_points`.
-The evaluator is now ready to accept new operating points and compute a new evaluation.
+The evaluator is then ready to accept new operating points and compute a new evaluation.

 **Important notes:**